krilen/python_utb_python_react/python_api/README.md

 - Create a venv for the python api
 - Install 'flask' (web) and 'flask-sqlalchemy' (db)
 - Add all of the relavent content from this repo
-- Run 'python run.py'
-  The first time the database should be created
+- USe 'python run.py' to start the Flask application The first time the database is created